Making Student Research More Fun and Efficient

 Today a student can simply go to Google and have millions of resources at their fingertips.
 Seems wonderful, but then I ask myself:

 How would I have felt when I was a middle school student if I’d had literally millions of resources at my fingertips?
-There is no doubt – I would have been more than overwhelmed.
+There’s no doubt – I would have been more than overwhelmed.

-Even as an undergrad, I had the oppressive feeling I would never get through all of the books stacked around me.
+Even as a 20-year old undergrad, I had the oppressive feeling I would never get through all of the books stacked around me.
 Honestly, I never did read through every single source, and on any given paper I had 15-20 citations.
 Perhaps I missed that many more, but there certainly weren’t the millions of options students have now.

 So many sources take way too much time